viviRbi/vyNote/Javascript-notes.md

 function startup(){console.log("Starting")}
 window.onload = startup()
 ```
+- Self-invoking functions are function that invoke immediately after define.
+They are nameless most of the time

 ### What is closure and when should you use it?
 Closure means an inner function always has access to the variables of its outer function.
 It preversed the scope chain of the outer function by the time the outer function executed
 ``` javascript